SAMMISolutions/docs/doc_posts/_getting-started/download.md

 <a href="https://obsproject.com/"><button type="button" class="btn btn-outline-secondary">Download OBS Studio</button></a>

 **OBS Websocket**
 OBS Websocket enables communication between SAMMI Core and OBS Studio.
 SAMMI is compatible with OBS Websocket versions 5.0 and 4.9.
-However, we highly recommend using OBS Websocket 5.0 with OBS Studio versions 28 and 29, as it is the latest version.
+However, we highly recommend using OBS Websocket 5.0 with OBS Studio versions 28 and above.

 OBS Studio 28 and higher come with OBS Websocket 5.0 pre-installed, so there is no need to install it separately.